 One of the unexpected changes that can happen to boys during puberty is that their breasts can start to grow.
 This is a common and normal part of development of males, but it is rarely talked about and it can cause a lot of worry.

 During puberty boys often demand privacy so parents may not see the changes, and their son may be quite unwilling to let them know.
-Boys probably will not be able to talk with their friends about it either, and they can be very worried about it, wondering if they have cancer for example, or whether they are not normal boys.
+Boys probably will not be able to talk with their friends about it either, and they can be very worried about it, wondering if they have cancer for example, or whether or not they are normal boys.

 - Gynaecomastia (guy-nee-co-mas-ti-a) is the medical term for breast tissue growing on a male.

 - Many very young male babies have some breast tissue due to hormones from their mothers, but this usually goes away within a few weeks.
 Baby girls often have this also, and their breasts flatten too in a few weeks.

 - Breast tissue growth ('man boobs') for older males can be caused by using some drugs such as anabolic steroids, other health problems, or by medicines that are needed to treat some health problems.
 Overweight men can have 'man boobs', but these are due to fat deposits, not to growth of breast tissue.
 These are not the cause of breast tissue growth for young men around puberty.

 - It normally looks like a slight build up under the nipples.
 One breast may develop on its own, or both may grow a little.
 Sometimes it can be tender or itchy.

 - It starts like breast development does for girls, but it stops when it is still a small lump.
 It does not keep growing.

 - Even though it may be very obvious to the boy, most other people will not notice it.